Igris21/shivam/README.md

 # shivam
 Hi I am Shivam, I have displayed some of my projects here.
-Though I am not that active on GitHub.
+But, I am not that active on GitHub.